uzeful/VA_Project/proj_demo/README.md

 * [torchvision](https://github.com/pytorch/vision)

 ```
-suggest you to install the packages following the official website
+suggest you to install the packages following instructions from the official website
 ```

 ## Before training your own model